dm03514/bcrypt-worker/README.md

 (the load test was used to generate the metric screenshots above)

 ### Availability (Service Health)
-In order to determine if the service is availble an HTTP probe is being executed at a 1 minute interval:
+[Probing](https://medium.com/dm03514-tech-blog/sre-availability-probing-101-using-googles-cloudprober-8c191173923c) is being used in order to determine if the service is availble an HTTP probe is being executed at a 1 minute interval:

 ![screen shot 2018-11-01 at 3 58 09 pm](https://user-images.githubusercontent.com/321963/47885866-88735100-de0d-11e8-9e93-1f15df135179.png)